pierceoneill/milestone-project-02/README.md

 # milestone-project-02
 Milestone Project 02 Data Visualisation

+# Project Brief
+CREATE A DATA DASHBOARD
+Build a data dashboard that visualizes a dataset of your choice Your data can be stored locally (e.g., in a js file) or sourced from an API Visualise your data using D3.js and dc.js

 # Description
 This is my second project created in Code Institute Diploma in Full Stack Development.
 This is reponsive data dashboard displaying data for the Six Nations rugby championship for the past 5 seasons.
 You can select either a season or a team to display the relevant data on screen.
 Data for this project i used from the Rugby Six Nations official website (https://www.sixnationsrugby.com) The full database was downloaded as csv file.